 Institutions are consistently looking beyond academic achievement.
 Instead, they focus on readying students for the challenges of entering a successful career.
 Experiential learning activities are essential for students to make informed career choices and enter the workplace with the required skills and confidence.

 Assessment practices continue to move away from limited and inefficient manual assessments in favor of faster and more secure digital processes.
 Institutions are no longer asking whether to integrate technology but rather how to integrate it best.
-Robust assessment technology provides students many opportunities to demonstrate their skills and understanding, and stakeholders expect more frequent insights into student and educator performance.
+Robust assessment technology provides students with many opportunities to demonstrate their skills and understanding, and stakeholders expect more frequent insights into student and educator performance.

 Innovative assessment technology gives institutions increasing insights into the needs of each student.
 Gathering data from students creates an obligation to use that data to drive their success.

-Institutions are likely to integrate more workshops and partnerships to ensure higher technology adoption rates and provide students will all the benefits of assessment methods and technology.
+Institutions are likely to integrate more workshops and partnerships to ensure higher technology adoption rates and provide students with all the benefits of assessment methods and technology.
 Developing the workforce also fosters collaboration and creates cohesive assessment strategies that benefit educators, decision-makers, administrators, students, and the institution itself.

-14. Continuing to Innovate
+9. Continuing to innovate

 About the AuthorMore Content by Watermark Insights